matthewmx86/RedmondXP/README.md

 The RedmondXP project aims to recreate the nostalgic look of Windows XP for the XFCE4 desktop environment.

 ## Extras
-Included with the main theme package are the GTK themes, the Xfce4WM theme, Metacity-1 themes and various Firefox IE themes.
+Included with the main theme package are the GTK theme, the Xfce4WM theme and the Firefox IE theme.
-Many color schemes from the Windows 98 Plus! pack are also included.
-A theme generator script is also available to compile the RedmondXP theme using custom colors.

 ## Requirements
 #### Main theme